McShelby/hugo-theme-relearn/exampleSite/content/dev/contributing/_index.en.md

 Check for unnecessary whitespace and correct indention of your resulting HTML.

-Be compatible to IE11, at least for main functionality, this means:

-- test in IE11
-- check caniuse.com
-- don't use JavaScript arrow functions
-- don't use JavaScript template literals
-- don't use other fancy JavaScript ES5/6 stuff

 ## Conventional Commits

 Write commit messages in the [conventional commit](https://www.conventionalcommits.org/en/v1.0.0/) format.